Exactly solvable dissipative dynamics and one-form strong-to-weak spontaneous symmetry breaking in interacting two-dimensional spin systems: Dissipative gamma-matrix models on arbitrary graphs

 We start by recalling Kitaev's original honeycomb model~\cite{kitaev2006AnnPhys}.
 Consider the honeycomb lattice with spin-$1/2$ degrees of freedom living on the lattice sites described by Pauli matrices $\sigma^\mu_i$, $i\in\{1,\dots,N\}$ and $\mu\in\{x,y,z\}$.
 The Hamiltonian of the model describes a highly anisotropic Heisenberg interaction of the spins,

 where the $x$-, $y$-, and $z$-edges connect sites $i$ and $j$ along the three different directions of the honeycomb lattice.

 The Pauli matrices describing spin-$1/2$ degrees of freedom are the simplest (two-dimensional) Clifford algebra: the two generators $\sigma^x_i=(\sigma^x_i)^\dagger$ and $\sigma^y_i=(\sigma^y_i)^\dagger$ satisfy $\{\sigma^x_i,\sigma^y_i\}=0$ and $(\sigma^x_i)^2=(\sigma^y_i)^2=1$, and $\sigma^z_i=-\i \sigma^x_i\sigma^y_i$ is the chiral element of the algebra (i.e., an operator that anticommutes with all its elements).
 The crucial feature of Eq.~(\ref{eq:H_Kitaev}) is that there is a single $x$-, $y$-, and $z$-type link emanating from each site, which allowed Kitaev to reduce the Hamiltonian to that of free Majorana fermions hopping on a background gauge field~\cite{kitaev2006AnnPhys}, after fractionalization of the spins into Majorana fermions.
+(Some variants of the Kitaev model can also be solved without recourse to fractionalization~\cite{gamayun2022,terentenkov2024}.)
 For lattices with a higher valence (site coordination number), the same construction is still possible if one chooses the local degrees of freedom as gamma matrices in a higher-dimensional Clifford algebra.
 Hamiltonians of this type were studied in Refs.~\onlinecite{wu2009PRB,yao2009PRL,chua2011PRB}.